seunzone/weConnect/README.md

 Postgresql: This is an open source Object-Relational Model (ORM) database.

+React: React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes
+Visit [here](https://reactjs.org/) for more information

+Webpack: webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+Visit [here](https://webpack.js.org/) for more information

 Sequelize: This a promise-based ORM (Object Relational Mapper) for Node.js v4 and up.
 It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.
 Visit [here](https://docs.sequelizejs.com) for more information